Overview of Florida Taxes

 Florida Property Taxes

-Property taxes and property tax rates in Florida rank near or below the national averages.
-The Sunshine State’s average effective property tax rate is 1.10%, slightly lower than the U.S. average.
-The typical homeowner in Florida pays $1,769 annually in property taxes, although that amount varies greatly between counties.
+Property taxes in Florida come in a bit below national averages.
+The state’s average effective property tax rate is 0.80%, which is lower than the U.S. average (0.99%).
+The typical homeowner in Florida pays $2,338 annually in property taxes, although that amount varies greatly between counties.

-There are a number of laws that limit the taxes due on owner-occupied homes in Florida.
+There are some laws that limit the taxes due on owner-occupied homes in Florida.
 For example, the Save Our Homes assessment limitation caps increases in assessments for property taxes at 3% annually.
-Below, we’ll take a closer look at that and other Florida property tax rules.

 How Do Florida Property Taxes Work?

-The first step in the Florida property tax process is property appraisal, the act of placing a value on a property.
-Every county in Florida has a property appraiser, an elected official who is responsible for the annual appraisal of every parcel in the county.
-In general, this is done through a mass appraisal, or a systematic analysis of market data in order to assign values to multiple properties at once.
+The first step in the Florida property tax process is property appraisal, which is the act of placing a value on a piece of real estate.
+Every county in Florida has a property appraiser, which is an elected official who's responsible for the annual appraisal of every lot in the county.
+In general, this person does this through a mass appraisal, or a systematic analysis of market data in order to assign values to multiple properties at once.

 Property tax rates are applied to the assessed value, not the appraised value, of a home.
-Assessed value takes into account exemptions, as well as the Save Our Homes assessment limitation.
+Assessed value takes into account exemptions, including the Save Our Homes assessment limitation.

 Florida Property Tax Rates

 Property taxes in Florida are implemented in millage rates.
-A millage rate is 1/10th of a percent, so $1 in tax for every $1,000 in home value.
-Taxes can be levied by a number of different authorities, including counties, municipalities, school boards and special district.
+A millage rate is one-tenth of a percent, which equates to $1 in taxes for every $1,000 in home value.
+A number of different authorities, including counties, municipalities, school boards and special districts, can levy these taxes.

-The table below shows the average payment and effective tax rate for every county.
+The table below shows the median property tax payment and average effective tax rate for every county in Florida.
 The effective tax rate is the median annual tax payment as a percentage of median home value.
-It can help compare tax burden between counties and even between states, as it reflects actual payments, incorporating differences in assessments and exemptions.
+It can help compare tax burdens between counties and even between states, as it reflects actual payments and incorporates differences in assessments and exemptions.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|